hyperledger/besu-docs/docs/Concepts/Pruning.md

 Besu supports two node types, commonly referred to as _full nodes_ and _archive nodes_.

-Full nodes have just the current state of the blockchain so cannot serve the network with all data requests (for example, the balance of an account as at an old block).
+Full nodes have the current state of the blockchain so cannot serve the network with all data requests (for example, the balance of an account as at an old block).
 Full nodes can guarantee the latest state for the blockchain (and some older states, but not all).
 You can check current balances, sign and send transactions, and look at current Dapp data.